briviamoon/Elden-Ring/README.md

 ## ⚠️ Limitations & Flaws

-- **Partial file handling:** The script will delete any `.part` file or final file less than 500MB (except for `part098`, which uses a 41MB threshold) before starting a new download for that URL.
+- **Partial file handling:** The script will delete any `.part` file or final file less than 500MB (except for `part098`, which uses a 41MB threshold, and `fg-optional-bonus-content.part4`, which uses a 427MB threshold) before starting a new download for that URL.
 This ensures only complete files are kept and avoids stuck/incomplete downloads.
 - **Special case for part098:** The script treats `part098` as complete if it is at least 41MB.
-All other parts require at least 500MB to be considered complete.
+All other parts require at least 500MB to be considered complete, except `fg-optional-bonus-content.part4`, which requires 427MB.
 - **No download resumption:** If a download is interrupted or a file is incomplete/corrupted, the script will delete the partial/incomplete file and start a new download for that part on the next run.
 There is no resume support for partial files.
 - **No integrity verification:** The script does not verify if a downloaded file is valid or uncorrupted.
 It only checks file size.
 - **Browser must remain open:** Closing Firefox before downloads finish will interrupt all downloads.